zamundio/boilerplate-1/components/index.md

 ---
-title: Components
+title: Blade components
 nav_order: 45
 has_children: true
 has_toc: true
 ---

-# Components
+# Blade components

-This package contains Laravel Blade Components for AdminLTE 3
+This package contains Blade Components for AdminLTE 3